by Ian Harvey

 Allows many choices (or embedded options), such as converting the bonds into common stock at the buyer’s option.
 The bonds may also be bought back (called) at specified prices at the issuer’s option.

-Using options in mortgages allows the borrower the choice of repaying the loan early (similar to a callable bond option).
+Option use in mortgages allows the borrower the choice of repaying the loan early (similar to a callable bond option).

 These are some of the major ways that the use of options has become a part of many sectors of business throughout history.